Back to Blog

 I understand you may not want to chug a big cup of milk at dinner (me neither), but if you use milk in recipes, or cream in your coffee, or if you have kids in the house who like milk, this is the way to go.
 If you are lactose-intolerant, there's an 86% chance you can digest raw milk!
 It's maybe worth a try.

-For moms who are not able to breastfeed, raw milk with a few drops of cod liver oil is an excellent alternative to boob milk.
+For moms who are not able to breastfeed, raw milk with a few drops of cod liver oil is an excellent alternative to breast milk.
 The above-mentioned website (Weston A Price Foundation) has tons of information for feeding babies, toddlers, and adults too.

 What about rice milk / soy milk / coconut milk / almond milk?
 Aren't those good milk alternatives?

-Let's start with soy milk: it is unfermented soy, so it's more difficult to digest and absorb the health-supporting phytoestrogens in soy.
-The modern, commercialized process of producing soy milk are a far cry from the old ways.
+It's unfermented soy, so it's more difficult to digest and absorb the phyto-estrogens.
+The modern, commercialized process of producing soy milk is a far cry from the old ways.
 It all but destroys most of the health benefits of the bean.
-A better source would be fermented soy products like tofu.

 The other milk alternatives are highly processed, and usually are full of sugar and "flavors" to make them palatable.
 The vitamins you see on the labels are added in to give them a similar nutrition make-up to real milk, but these vitamins are usually poor quality (i.e. Vitamin D2 instead of D3 and beta-carotene instead of real vitamin A) and not digestible.

-Oh, and most of the alternative milks add in Calcium Carbonate, a major no-no. It's frequently used in cheap vitamins as "Calcium," but really, it's limestone.
+Oh, and most of the alternative milks add in Calcium Carbonate, a major no-no. It's frequently used in cheap vitamins as "Calcium," but really, it's made from limestone.
 Your body can't absorb it or use it.
 Not to mention what it does to your Kidneys!

 Don't miss a beat!